ProAccess/MakeMyHOAok/HOA Cert Program.md

 How many corporations exist with directors responsible for protecting a large portion of stakeholders' equity typically having so little applicable experience or knowledge of their duties or legal responsibilities?

-We have all seen and read about consequences of failed governance of community associations — from petty irritations of hapless administration of architectural rules preventing a homeowner from flying a flag, to catastrophic loss and devastation of a community and lost lives resulting from failure to maintain adequate reserves for building infrastructure maintenance.</p>
+We have all seen and read about consequences of failed governance of community associations — from petty irritations of hapless administration of architectural rules preventing a homeowner from flying a flag, to devastation of a community and lost lives resulting from failure to maintain adequate reserves for infrastructure maintenance.</p>

 HOA managers and attorneys too often witness the dearth of volunteers and the inordinate costs in time and funds wasted by HOA Boards attempting to navigate issues affected by laws and best practices about which directors are unaware — and time and costs for recovering from consequences of actions or inaction.